paradajz/LESS-DB/README.md

 Block section is specified using the following parameters:

 - Total number of parameters inside section
-- Data parameter type (Bit, byte, word or dword)
+- Data parameter type (Bit, byte, half-byte, word or dword)
 - Preserve on partial reset (if set to true, data in section won't be cleared when performing reset of data)
 - Default value (value which will be assigned to all parameters inside section)
 - Auto increment (if set to true, default value will be used as starting value for first parameter, and all consecutive parameters will be incremented by 1)